How to add a barcode to a Visual Studio project

 the "View" menu first.
 This opens the toolbox.

 "Toolbox".
-Have a look for the ActiveBarcode Control in the toolbox now.
+Have a look or search for the ActiveBarcode Control in the toolbox now.

 Click on ActiveBarcode there and move it the form you want to place the control.